Is Orange Juice Good For Constipation?

 Why This Works

-Prunes and their juice are commonly used to treat constipation.
-They are rich in fiber, folate, and sorbitoli XA type of carbohydrate that is used in food to add sweetness, preserve moisture, and support digestive health. which softens the stool and helps it to pass out of the body easily (4).
+is recommended as it can help relieve it by speeding up bowel movements.
+Prunes are rich in fiber, folate, and sorbitoli A type of carbohydrate that is used in food to add sweetness, preserve moisture, and support digestive health. which softens the stool and helps it to pass out of the body easily (4).

 3. Orange Juice And Aloe Vera For Constipation